-is, and will continue to be, furnished with a choice assortment of Liquors, the county for comfort and convenience.
-With these advantages backed by some ex- Lum. bank at Warren no sale Washingt perience in the business and a determination to keep a good public house, he confidently expects a fair portion of public patronage.
-III Permanent boarders will find a quiet home and be satisfactorily accommodated at moderate prices.
+is new and extensive and surpassed by none in the county for comfort and convenience.
+With these advantages backed by some experience in the business and a determination to keep a good public house, he confidently expects a fair portion of public patronage.
+Permanent boarders will find a quiet home and be satisfactorily accommodated at moderate prices.
+Stroudsburg, Sept.
+28, 1843.